About The City Sightseeing Panama Bus Tour:

 - Digital Audio: English, Spanish, French, Italian, Portuguese and German.

 - 09:00-16:00, every hour.

 Children aged 3 years and under travel free.

 The City Sightseeing Panama tour features a single, comprehensive route.
-By booking a 24 or 48 hour sightseeing ticket you'll be entitled to unlimited transport between each of its six stops.
+By booking a 24 or 48 hour sightseeing ticket you'll be entitled to unlimited transport between each of its seven stops.
 The first is located outside Multicentro Mall in the urban heart of the capital.

 From Multicentro, travel into Panama's western outskirts and encounter highlights such the Miraflores Locks, the 654-foot vantage point of Ancon Hill, and Frank Gehry's 'Biomuseo'.
 The Biomuseo is a natural history museum whose exhibitions showcase the native fauna and flora of the Isthmus of Panama.
 They also examine the impact that this biodiversity has on the rest of the planet.
 Frank Gehry may be recognisable to some as the architect of other famous museums such as the Bilbao Guggenheim Museum or Prague's Dancing House.
 His Biomuseo is easy to spot from the upper decks of the Panama sightseeing buses thanks to its distinctive multi-coloured roof.

 While riding the city route you will also get to hop off at Isla Flamenco (accessed via the Amador Causeway), a scenic hotspot featuring two shopping centres, open-air restaurants and marinas packed with yachts and fishing boats.
 Spend some time gazing south across the Gulf of Panama and north towards the white skyscrapers of downtown.
 You could also stroll up the forested slopes of Fort Grant on nearby Isla Perico, rent a bike for a two-wheeled adventure along the causeway, or catch a ferry to Taboga Island from Punta Culebra.